-The Director of Counseling and Continuing Education and the Human Resources Director will review the sanctions imposed on students and employees to ensure that the disciplinary sanctions are consistently enforced.
+The Life Vision Coach and the Director of Equity, Cultural Education, and Archives will review the sanctions imposed on students and employees to ensure that the disciplinary sanctions are consistently enforced.

 Appendix A - MN Drug Offender Grid

 4.C.
 Drug Offender Grid